Kentucky Bourbon, Wisconsin Cheese Could Be Targets In Trade War

 Sen. Pat Toomey, R-Pa., warned of exactly that when he and other lawmakers met with the president last week.

 "I would just urge us to go very, very cautiously here," Toomey said during a White House session devoted to trade.
-"Invoking national security, when I think it's really hard to make that case, invites retaliation which would be problematic for us."
+"Invoking national security, when I think it's really hard to make that case, invites retaliation that would be problematic for us."

 Other lawmakers warned that adding tariffs or quotas would drive up prices for businesses that use steel and aluminum, and ultimately for American consumers.